cosywasswa/BookItNow-back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank Murat korkmaz who is the Original designer [Murat Korkmaz on Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).
+We would like to thank Murat korkmaz who inspired us with the Original design [Murat Korkmaz on Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->